Key Pair

 The use of SSH key pairs has the following limitations:

-- Only supports Linux instances and instances that support CloudInit
+- Supports only Linux instances and instances that support CloudInit

 - Only supports the creation of 4096-bit RSA key pairs

-- When creating an instance via the console and choosing key pair login, a Linux instance can only bind to one key pair
+- When creating an instance from the console and choosing key login, a Linux instance can only bind one key pair

-- If you need to use multiple key pairs to log into an instance, you can manually modify the
+- If you need to log in to the instance using multiple key pairs, you can manually modify the

 ~/.ssh/authorized_keys

-file within the instance to add multiple key pairs.
+file in the instance to add multiple key pairs

 Generation Method

-- Generated by the user using the SSH key pair generator.
-The imported key pair only supports ssh-rsa encryption.
+- Users generate with SSH key pair generator.
+The imported key pair supports only ssh-rsa encryption.

 How to Use

-After successfully creating the SSH key pair, SurferCloud will save the public part of the SSH key pair.
-In Linux instances, the public key content is placed in the
+Note: After successfully creating the SSH key pair, SurferCloud will save the public part of the SSH key pair.
+In a Linux instance, the public key content is placed in the

 ~/.ssh/authorized_keys

 file.
-You need to download and properly secure the private key.
+You need to download and properly keep the private key.
 The private key uses unencrypted PEM (Privacy-Enhanced Mail) encoded PKCS#8 format.

-Locate your private key file, for example, the private key file is
+- Locate your private key file, e.g., private key file is